Philippe De Ridder: United Sikkim

 On 3 December 2011, De Ridder was confirmed as manager of I-League 2nd Division club United Sikkim.
 Under his coaching, United Sikkim F.C. became the champions of I-League 2nd Division and were promoted to play in I-League for the 2012–13 season.

 After being manager of the team for some part of I-League, De Ridder decided to move to a different role of football director for United Sikkim.

 Reitlang FC

-On November, 2013, De Ridder was confirmed as the Technical Director cum player of the club Mizoram premier league.
+In November 2013, De Ridder was confirmed as the Technical Director cum player of the club Mizoram premier league.
 The team was in a disastrous last position in the Mizoram Premier League with only 3 points after 7 matches.
 Under his coaching, Reitlang FC was saved from relegation with a total of 13 points, taking 10 points in the remaining 7 matches.
 Making several appearances as a player during the league, he became also the oldest player ever to have participated in the Mizoram Premier league.